notofonts/noto-docs/src/miniarticles/NotoSansMarchen.md

 # Noto Sans Marchen

-Noto Sans Marchen is a unmodulated (“sans serif”) design for texts in the historical Indic _Marchen_ script.
+Noto Sans Marchen is an unmodulated (“sans serif”) design for texts in the historical Indic _Marchen_ script.

 Noto Sans Marchen has multiple weights, contains 748 glyphs, 6 OpenType features, and supports 73 characters from the Unicode block Marchen.